 Stuff the pillow with poly-fil or other stuffing material

 Here is how the travel pillow looks now (image 5).
 Now I am going to start stuffing the fill-in (image 6).
 How much you are going to stuff the pillow depends on your preferences.

 I am using my thumbs to push the stuffing all the way in and I am careful to use the same amount of fill in all parts of the pillow (image 7).

 Close the opening we left in the middle of the pillow

 Once I am done, I need to close the hole in the middle (image 8).
-I am going to do that with invisible hand stitch or the so called ladder stitch.
-Here is how to do it:
+I am going to do that with the invisible hand stitch or the so-called ladder stitch.
+Here is how to do it.

-Then, I am going to go backwards.
-Going back is not strictly necessary, but in my case the fabric has a tendency to unravel, so I am going to secure it.
+Then, I am going to go backward.
+Going back is not strictly necessary, but in my case, the fabric tends to unravel, so I am going to secure it.